josuttis/belleviews/README.md

 **Open:**

-- Shall we stil support implicit conversion to a ref_view?
+- Shall we still support implicit conversion to a ref_view?

 **Still:**

 - Views might be borrowed or might be not
   - We could make more/all views borrowed if they don't own a range:
     But if they own a range they have to be borrowed.
-So we keep the standard policy here as it is.
+    Therefore, we keep the standard policy here as it is.

 ## Status